ofiwg/libfabric/man/fi_rstream.7.md

 : The provider supports FI_THREAD_SAFE

 *Verbs-iWarp*
 : The provider has added features to enable iWarp.
-To use this feature, the ep protocol IWARP must be requested in a getinfo call.
+To use this feature, the ep protocol iWarp must be requested in an fi_getinfo call.

 # LIMITATIONS